andrewwu13/andrewwu13/README.md

 - Developed a React-based Chrome (Manifest V3) extension that enables natural language web automation directly in the browser.
 - Implemented a FastAPI + WebSocket backend to support live agent reasoning and real-time browser interaction.
 - Integrated OCR-assisted DOM parsing to improve automation reliability on dynamic or partially rendered pages.
-- Contributed in an open-source environment, collaborating on architecture decisions and building tools that empower developers to automate the web more intuitively.

 ### Full Stack Developer | McMaster Solar Car Project
 *Sept 2025 - Present | Hamilton, Ontario*